Metamizole (Novalgin®): The Controversial Painkiller – Agranulocytosis Risk, Warning Signs & When It's Really Justified

 FranceBannedAgranulocytosis risk

-Sweden, Norway, DenmarkBanned / withdrawnAgranulocytosis risk
+Sweden, Norway, DenmarkBanned / off the marketAgranulocytosis risk

 FinlandMarket withdrawal 2024EMA review

-Table scrollable to the right
+Table scrolls to the right

-3. How It Works
+3. How it works

-Licensed indicationsNot licensed (common off-label misuse)
+Approved indicationsNot approved (frequent off-label misuse)

 Acute severe pain after surgery / injuryMild to moderate headaches